BrianHenryIE/SortonsEvents-iOS/README.md

 * [SLPagingViewSwift](https://github.com/StefanLage/SLPagingViewSwift)

 I had implemented my own gesture recognisers to swipe between tabs but it wasn't as smooth an experience as is typical of other apps.
 This library made it easy to implement an improved UX.
+I've needed to make a few changes to this class as its properties were often marked as fileprivate which impeded subclassing.

 ## Roadmap

-### Push Notifications / Widget

-I think a weekly push notification of what's coming up would be nice, and a "Today" app extension (lock screen widget) would be an appropriate UI.

 ### UX Improvements

-* Currently only refreshes data when first loaded.
+* Loading/error messages
 * The Events view should show which clubs/societies the event is related to.
 Particularly, there's plenty of space for this on iPad.
-* The News view's performance is terrible.
+* The News view's performance needs attention.

+### Push Notifications / Widget

+I think a weekly push notification of what's coming up would be nice, and a "Today" app extension (lock screen widget) would be an appropriate UI.

 ### Facebook Ads

-I'm a little disappointed in the number of installs.
+I'm a little disappointed with the number of users.
 When the above few points are complete, I'll take out some ads on Facebook to get the word out.

 ### Server Updates